 Low impact aerobic workouts give the best combination of calorie busting exercises, with a low-to-no impact environment for your joints.
-All gyms have low-impact aerobics classes and there are even some fantastic online videos such as this one:
+All gyms have low-impact aerobics classes and there are even some fantastic online videos that can be found on YouTube.

 No matter what routine(s) you choose, getting some daily exercise is good for our bodies, minds and mental health.
 The key is to do something physical every day, so that you can receive the maximum health benefits.